openid/Contract-Exchange-Extension/cx-doc/source/openid_cx_spec.rst

 .. note::

-   This version of CX expect that AX fetch request can contain "value".
+   This version of CX expects that AX fetch request can contain "value".
 This extension is being discussed under `the AX 1.1 working group`_.

 ..  _`the AX 1.1 working group`: https://openid.pbworks.com/OpenID_Attribute_Exchange_Extention_1_1